tanguylegazon/pw-generator/README.md

 ## License and third-party licenses

-This project is licensed under the terms of the MIT License.
+This project is licensed under the terms of the Mozilla Public License Version 2.0.
 For more information, see the [LICENSE](LICENSE) file.

 For information on the licenses of third-party components included in this project, see the [THIRD-PARTY-LICENSES.md](THIRD-PARTY-LICENSES.md) file.